garetht/helproku/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile (or make a command line alias that runs a Rails application template to do this for you, as suggested in the Usage section):

     gem 'helproku'